svensson1982/falconBackend/readme.md

 <h5>Prerequisite: php7.1, apache, composer</h5>

 How to start the backend:<br>

+1. Clone it.<br>
-1. Open a terminal/cmd and cd/enter into
+2. Open a terminal/cmd and cd/enter into<br>
-2. You should run: `composer install` to install the defined dependencies.
+3. You should run: `composer install` to install the defined dependencies.<br>
-3. After you should enter inot falconBackend/public dirrectory and run the following command: `php -S localhost:8000 ` You just started a local php server on 8000 port which will be the backend.
+4. After you should enter inot falconBackend/public dirrectory and run the following command: `php -S localhost:8000`<br>
+You just started a local php server on 8000 port which will be the backend.

 <p align="center">